afnom/missing-semester/_2024/shell-intermediate.md

 With this setup, every executable placed inside the executables folder will be available to us in this shell.

+New environment variables can be set using `[NAME]=[VALUE]`, where the variable can be accessed with `$[NAME]`.

 Importantly, do note that this change isn't permanent and only applies to the particular shell you have changed the environment variable in.
-If you wished to apply this change to every shell, you could modify the `.bashrc` file, as this file is executed as part of the start-up process for all shells.
+If you wished to apply this change to every shell, you could modify the `~/.bashrc` file, as this file is executed as part of the start-up process for all shells.

 In the computer labs at UoB, you may find that you are asked to use the `module` command to make some program available.
 This works exactly like our PATH change above.
 The software you're loading with `module` is actually present on the computer all the time, but it's not found by your shell as it's not in the PATH.
 Once you run the `module load` command, it gets inserted into your PATH so your shell can find it.